The North American persimmon is a native of eastern and southern

 ebenum the source of ebony.

-Rarely seen in Europe, it is exciting to have a handsome young specimen in Belfast.
-It develops into a tall elegant deciduous tree with distinctive grey-black bark that is sometimes described as tessellated, that is, cracked into irregular squares like tiles (see photo below).
+Rarely seen in Europe, it is exciting to have a handsome young specimen in Belfast (but see below).
+It develops into a tall elegant deciduous tree with distinctive grey-black bark that is sometimes described as tessellated, that is, cracked into squares like tiles (see photo below).
 The variable leaves are glossy with a pointed tip, and have a sweet scent when crushed.
 They give a good autumn display.

 The wood is particularly hard and resistant to splitting, lending itself to specific uses such as golf club heads, shoe lasts and weaving shuttles, all demanding high quality shock resistance.

-Perhaps, if global warming continues, this is a tree that will become more widely planted and a candidate for the orchard.
+Perhaps, if global warming continues, persimmons will become a candidate for the orchard and more widely planted.

 |North American Persimmon tree in Belfast Botanic Gardens||Persimmon tree leaves|